cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 ===
 - date: 2019-01-18
 - name: Implementer's Guide to WebSockets
-- tags: web socket, network, node.js
+- tags: networking, nodejs, websockets
 - type: software, legacy
+- crux: A How-To Guide on building a WebSocket version 13 client and server from scratch, explaining related RFCs and potential quirks and problems with other implementations.
 ===

-Today I implemented WebSocket support for [Tholian Stealth](https://github.com/tholian-network/stealth).
+This time I implemented WebSocket support for [Tholian Stealth](https://github.com/tholian-network/stealth).

-But, I soon came to realize that when implementing WebSockets from scratch that there is no go-to-and-know-everything resource available on the internet.
+Soon came to realize that when implementing WebSockets from scratch there is no go-to-and-know-everything resource available on the internet.
+Most of the resources just use third-party libraries and don't show how to implement the underlying network protocol and frame parsing mechanisms.

 Also, reading the RFC is kinda tedious, so I'm trying my best to have enough code demos available for clarifications.
 This guide